 Why do I need cardioversion?

-You may need a cardioversion to get your heart rate and rhythm back to normal so your heart can pump like it should.
+You may need cardioversion to get your heart rate and rhythm back to normal so your heart can pump like it should.
 Abnormal heart rhythms can cause symptoms including:

-- A pounding or fluttering feeling in your chest
+- A pounding or fluttering feeling in your chest.

-- Shortness of breath
+- Shortness of breath.

-- Chest discomfort
+- Chest discomfort.

-- Dizziness or extreme fatigue
+- Dizziness or extreme fatigue.

-Should I take my medications?
+Should I take my blood thinner and diabetes medications?

 Can I eat before the procedure?

 Eat a normal meal the evening before your procedure.
-DO NOT eat, drink or chew anything after 12 midnight before your procedure.
+DO NOT eat, drink or chew anything after midnight before your procedure.
 This includes gum, mints, water, etc.